 **Change it up: You could really go crazy with add-ins here.
 Fold in up to 3/4 cup chocolate chips, chopped dried cranberries or crystallized ginger and/or chopped nuts like pecans or walnuts.
 With add-ins, your muffins might require the full 25 minutes in the oven.
 Another idea?
 You could top your muffins with my maple glaze from my pumpkin scones recipe to make them more decadent.

 Serving suggestions: These muffins are great on their own, with a pat of butter, or spread with almond butter.
 They would also be fantastic with homemade pecan butter or coconut butter.
-Make it egg free: I’m confident that these muffins will turn out well with flax eggs!
+Make it egg free: Substitute flax eggs for the regular eggs.
 Make it vegan: Substitute flax eggs for regular eggs, use dairy-free milk like almond milk and use maple syrup instead of honey.
 Make it gluten free: Bob’s Red Mill gluten-free all-purpose blend works well instead of the whole wheat flour.
 Make it nut free: Use a nut-free milk.

 Make it oat free: Simply omit the oats.